google/travel-impact-model/README.md

 **ICAO:** The International Civil Aviation Organization, a specialized agency of the United Nations.

+**ISO 14083**: The international standard that establishes a common methodology for the quantification and reporting of greenhouse gas (GHG) emissions arising from the operation of transport chains of passengers and freight ([source](https://www.iso.org/standard/78864.html)), published by the International Organization for Standardization (ISO).

 **LTO:** The flight phases *Take Off and Landing* occur below a flight altitude of 3000 feet at the beginning and the end of a flight.
 They include the